-characteristics.
+For forecasting equilibrium outcomes, there are additional simulation layers.
+Rather than using the actual applicants, as in the choice forecasts, we simulate the pool of applicants and their characteristics.
 At the time of the typical counterfactual forecast, an analyst does not know future participants.
-With the simulated applicant pool, we then use each choice model to generate a complete ranking of options within each student's menu, similar to method in the choice forecasts.
+With the simulated applicant pool, we apply each choice model to generate a complete ranking of options within each student's menu, similar to method in the choice forecasts.

 Next, we truncate the generated preference rankings to the first ten choices.
 Truncation is necessary because the choice data we receive from BPS only have the first ten choices, although there is no restriction on the number of choices in the mechanism.
-More importantly, this assumption allows us to sidestep modeling students' outside options, for which we have little data.19 In Pathak and Shi (2013), we performed sensitivity analysis on list length and found ten to be reasonable.
+In Pathak and Shi (2013), we performed sensitivity analysis on list length and found ten to be reasonable.
 In Section 6.2, we further examine this assumption.
 Another parameter that affects the equilibrium outcome is the number of seats in each school program.
 For the purpose of the prediction exercise in this paper, we generate predictions based on the assumption that the school board uses the same capacities as in the previous year.
 In practice, Boston runs DA several times with minor tweaks to capacity but does not report the outcome until the final run of round one assignment.
-To abstract away from this back-and-forth iteration, we use these capacities when we compute actual equilibrium outcomes using the actual choice submissions in the first post-reform year.

 Finally, we generate uniformly distributed lottery numbers for each student and compute the assignment using the DA algorithm.
-In computing access to quality, we compute the probability that the student receives a lottery number that is good enough to be assigned one of the Tier 1 or 2 schools in his menu.20
+In computing access to quality, we compute the probability that the student receives a lottery number that is good enough to be assigned one of the Tier 1 or 2 schools in his menu.

-3.3.1 Multinomial Logit (MNL) Choice Model
+3.3.1.
+Multinomial logit (MNL) choice model

 The MNL choice model assumes that students rank program according to a latent utility for each program, which depends on the observed characteristics in a certain way.
-Let u{ij} be the unobserved latent utility of student i for program j, and x{ij} be a K-dimensional vector of observed characteristics corresponding to the student and program, such as the student's distance to the program or whether the student has a sibling at the same school.
-The k^{th} component of this vector is denoted x{ij}^k .
+Let $u{ij}$ be the unobserved latent utility of student i for program j, and $x{ij}$ be a K-dimensional vector of observed characteristics corresponding to the student and program, such as the student's distance to the program or whether the student has a sibling at the same school.
+The kth component of this vector is denoted $x{ij}^k$ .
 The utility of student i for program j is assumed to take the form: